-After Duke died dad would again be comissioned to sculpt, this time, a monument of John Wayne which was erected in 1984.
-It still stands today in beverly hills at 8484 wilshire blvd.
+After Duke died dad would again be commissioned to sculpt, this time, a monument of John Wayne which was erected in 1984.
+It still stands today in Beverly Hills at 8484 Wilshire Blvd.
 In front of the Larry Flynt building.
 More

 Ok, now what about Bob Dylan?